 Use these principles in your risk assessment process:

-The end result of a risk analysis is usually a huge list of potential threats.
-If you try to produce a contingency plan for each, you may be overwhelmed.
+The end result of a risk analysis is usually a huge list of potential threats: if you try to produce a contingency plan for each, you may be overwhelmed.
 This is why you must prioritize.

-- Note that contingency planning isn't the only action that emerges as a result of risk analysis – you can manage risk by using existing assets more effectively or by investing in new resources or services that help you manage it (such as insurance).
+Note that contingency planning isn't the only action that emerges as a result of risk analysis – you can manage risk by using existing assets more effectively, or by investing in new resources or services that help you manage it (such as insurance).
 Also, if a risk is particularly unlikely to materialize, you may decide to do nothing about it, and manage around it if the situation arises.

 Remember these guidelines when it's time to prepare your contingency plan:

 Disaster recovery specifics are beyond the scope of this article.
-For more information on this topic, can listen to our Expert Interview with Kathy McKee, 'Leading People Through Disasters'.
+For more information on this topic, listen to our Expert Interview with Kathy McKee, 'Leading People Through Disasters'.